Jordaoluveri/bowling-score-calculator/README.md

 # Bowling Score Calculator

+The requirements for the application are specified here -> [Ruby Challenge Instructions](https://i.ibb.co/SngFsNn/bowling-challenge-instructions.png)

 This Ruby app takes a file with simulated bowling tries, calculates the score for each player and prints a formatted scoreboard in the command line with the apropriate score for the game.

 ## How to run
 Clone this repo and assuming you already have ruby installed run: